Vacancy Reference Number: SW0075

 The Role is:

-There are times when there will be challenges within the role, a calm and patient approach is needed for these such occasions.
-Proactive measures are in place and following support plans identified and protocols for behaviour management in time of distress will be needed.
-Effective working in these times of high pressure and stress are imperative.
-As well as a full activity timetable, you will be supporting individuals to complete his their normal daily living tasks.
+You will be supporting individuals to complete their normal daily living tasks.
 Administering and monitoring medication including side effects and effectively seeking advice if required.
 You will be recording daily notes and be part of planning, implementing and evaluating support plans.
 Effective MDT working will be required.

 You will need to be:

-You will possess numeracy and literacy at level 2 and have a willingness to work towards an NVQ 2 or 3 in Health and Social Care.
-You will have a natural aptitude to leadership and supervision.
-The support is required covering a 24-hour period and shifts will be worked to ensure the individuals needs are fully met and allow for effective support but may cover long days, short days, early shifts or late shifts and sleepovers..
+You will possess numeracy and literacy at level 2 and have a willingness to work towards an NVQ 3 in Health and Social Care.
+You will be fully conversant in and work fulfilling the PIPS values and ethos.
+The support is required covering a 24-hour period and shifts will be worked to ensure the individuals needs are fully met and allow for effective support by may cover, long days, short days, early shifts or late shifts and sleepovers.
 A current driving licence would be an advantage however, is not a requirement.

 PIPS are a new company created by Tees, Esk and Wear Valleys NHS Foundation Trust.
 The aim being to bring the best of health and social care together.
 We provide quality person centred support that enables people with complex needs / behaviour that challenges / mental health / autism to live in the community.
 We have a commitment to supporting people in tenancies and bespoke environments and to remain in their own homes.
 We know how to support staff to really make a difference in people’s lives and we have a focus on developing leadership and a commitment to providing extensive training.
 You can be part of this new company and this great new opportunity from the start.

-We welcome informal enquiries, please contact Anthony Birmingham (Deputy Team Manager) email@example.com on 0330 355 7477 for an informal chat.
+We welcome informal enquiries, please contact Andrew Parkes (Registered Team Manager) firstname.lastname@example.org on 0330 355 7477 for an informal chat.

 Please return the Monitoring Information Sheet with your completed Application Form to email@example.com